bluescarni/tanuki/doc/simple_interface.rst

    foo_model calling foo()
    foo4_iface_impl implementing foo() for the integer 42

-What happens if we try to construct a ``foo4_wrap`` from an object that is neither ``fooable`` nor an ``int``?
-The :cpp:class:`wrap` class will detect that the interface implementation corresponding to an object of such type is empty (i.e., invalid) and it will thus disable the constructor.
+It works!
+Bu what happens if we try to construct a ``foo4_wrap`` from an object that is neither ``fooable`` nor an ``int``?
+The :cpp:class:`wrap` class will detect that the interface implementation corresponding to an object of such type is empty (i.e., invalid), and it will thus disable the constructor.
 We can confirm that this is the case by checking the constructability of ``foo4_wrap`` from a ``float`` (which is neither ``fooable`` nor an ``int``):